Indisparte/MulticlientServer/README.md

 # MulticlientServer 🧞‍
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A simple C template that lets you create a **C TCP MultiClientn Server** project quickly.
+A simple C template that lets you create a **C TCP MultiClient Server** project quickly.

 ## How to use 👣